tushar-nath/100-days-of-code/log.md

                       2. Learnt the basic idea of stacks and heaps and their implementation
                       3. Solved hackerrank problem : https://www.hackerrank.com/challenges/c-tutorial-strings/problem on strings
                       4. Solved hackerrank problem : https://www.hackerrank.com/challenges/c-tutorial-struct/problem on structure

+### Day 1: 18 May, 2021

+**Today's Progress**: Did a basic revision on Strings.
+Didn't code much today.
+Solved a bunch of hackerank questions.
+Got 4 stars on hackerrank, so yay!